 COVID-19 Virus Testing

-COVID-19 virus testing services are available at all PhysicianOne Urgent Care locations.
+We offer both PCR and Rapid (antigen) COVID-19 virus testing services at all PhysicianOne Urgent Care locations.
 The diagnostic test for an active COVID-19 infection involves an anterior nasal swab, which is a method of collecting a sample of nasal secretions from the back of your nose.

-When your test is complete, your sample will be sent to a certified lab, where it will be analyzed for COVID-19.
+For a PCR test, when your test is complete your sample will be sent to a certified lab, where it will be analyzed for COVID-19.
 We will provide your result as soon as it is available.
 If your result is positive, we will contact you by phone to discuss it; if your result is negative, we will send you an email notification.

 How long will it take to receive test results?
-COVID-19 virus test results may take up to 7 business days to be returned to us from the lab.
+COVID-19 PCR virus test results may take up to 7 business days to be returned to us from the lab.
+Rapid (antigen) test results are returned same-day.
 Due to the surge of COVID-19 cases at this time, test results may take longer than expected.
 We appreciate your patience and understanding, as the delays in test result turnaround time are directly impacted by the high volume of testing for both local and national labs.
 Please know we are working through alternatives to get results as quickly as possible for our patients during these challenging times.
 We are committed to providing our patients with their COVID-19 test results as quickly as possible.

 COVID-19 Antibody Testing